Flash

 if you double click on any line segment, all the connected line segments are selected.

-- Select Ink Bottle tool (underneath the Paint Bucket tool) - Before we selected a stroke using the Selection Tool and then modified it in the Property Inspector.
+- Select Ink Bottle tool (in previous versions of Flash, this was underneath the Paint Bucket tool but in CC 2015 it is adjacent to the Paint Bucket tool) - Before we selected a stroke using the Selection Tool and then modified it in the Property Inspector.
 Alternatively, you can set the stroke properties, then click on the Ink Bottle tool and then on the stroke to modify the stroke.
 In the toolbox, click

 the stroke color icon and select a color from the palette.
 To delete the stroke, click on the Selection tool, then click